Why Study in Australia?

-Australia is a dynamic, vibrant country with energetic, friendly people.
+It is a dynamic, vibrant country with energetic, friendly people to study in Australia.
 Multicultural Australia is English-speaking and a safe and friendly society in which students can learn and travel freely.
 Australia also offers excellent value for money and a standard of living that is among the highest in the world.
-Living expenses and tuition costs in Australia are considerably less expensive than the UK and USA.
+Cost of studying in Australia are considerably less expensive than the UK and USA.
 The other advantages for this country in the Asia Pacific Rim include paid internships while studying.

 Let us explore why Australia now has around 38,4000 international students from over 140 countries in disciplines at every level of education, including short-term English language courses, Bachelor and Masters Degrees right through to Doctoral Degrees.
 Did you know that Australia has the third highest number of foreign students in the world behind only the UK & US?
 This isn’t surprising when you consider Australia has eight of the top 100 universities in the world.
 Australia has a modern, highly educated culture with a thirst for knowledge and research.
 Australia has contributed to science and research through fascinating discoveries, high quality educational opportunities, and international collaboration.
 Australia is located near Asia, one of the fastest developing regions, so has immediate ties to most powerful economic hubs in the world.